Skip to main content

 Templates define how your notes are structured — set it up once and Vero handles the formatting for every encounter.

-Browsing Templates
+Browsing templates

 New to templates?